Administration

 How can I remove my DeepL API configuration to delete my login data?

-Deleting the login information will remove your access credentials from the database.
-After requesting deletion, you will receive either a success message or an error message indicating the current status.
+Clicking on the tile takes you to the configuration page.
+Deleting the login information will remove your credentials from the database.
+After deletion, you will receive a success message or an error message showing the current status.

 Note

-Please note that the option to delete the login information is disabled if no login credentials are linked.
+The option to delete the login information is disabled if no login credentials are saved.

 Access restrictions and scope definitions